 Emergency Family Shelters

 Homelessness and poverty is a complex problem that impacts thousands of people every year.
 Compounding the challenge is the shortage of safe, affordable housing.
-Volunteers of America provides emergency housing to entire families in Rochester and Binghamton.
-We are the only family shelter in Binghamton and we were the first family shelter in Rochester and are now one of only two shelters in Rochester to house entire families.
+Volunteers of America provides emergency housing to entire families.
+We we were the first family shelter in Rochester and are now one of only two shelters in Rochester to house entire families.
 And, we take families of any composition, whether it is couples with children, single moms or single dads with children, same sex couples with children or families with extended members, all are welcome at the Volunteers of America Guest House.
 Being homeless is traumatic enough, so we work hard to keep families together by providing them with their own room and a safe, stable environment so they can pause to work on solutions to their housing crisis.

 VOA’s Family Housing in Rochester